jwilferd10/Serenity-Coves/README.md

 This project has been an amazing experience, originally Serenity Coves was just an idea to see if I can create a static landing page from the ground up.
 As a developer seeing the outcome today is always exciting.
 In the future I'd like to use lessons learned from this project to create a more polished and dynamic web application.

 ### 🙏 Thank You!
-So much for checking out Serenity Coves.
+Thanks so much for checking out Serenity Coves, like any project it's always a journey.
+Personally I'm happy with the end product and believe this design can perform for a health and wellness platform.
 Thank you always, happy coding!

 ## :book: User Story:
 **AS A health and wellness platform building an online presence**